Jonathan-Gilbertson/Group-Project-Jonathan/README.md

 + ----------- + --------------- + ---------------- + ------------- +
 1 rows

-Query 10: Find the number of players grouped by nationality who salaries are above the average salaries of players
+Query 10: Find the number of players grouped by nationality whose salaries are above the average salaries of players

+Justification:
+Management was curious to see what players from which countries are being paid the most, as a way to scout and identify talent.

 Execute:
 > Select nationality, COUNT(*) as Number_Of_Players from Players